When you make a commitment to a relationship you do so hoping that it will be forever.

 The birth of a first child and children leaving home can be two of the most life changing events that can happen to a couple.
 There is often mixed feelings from elation to exhaustion.

-In moving from a couple to a family and back again, often the balance of the relation is affected and I can help the couple to tune back into and re-negotiate their relationship.
+In moving from a couple to a family and back again, often the balance of the relation is affected and I can help you to 'tune' back into and realign and re-negotiate your relationship to have the future you both need.

 Couple Counselling Testimonials